 - A 500-word personal statement outlining why you wish to study this course at Cairnmillar.

 - Proof of residency/citizenship (e.g., passport, birth certificate, or citizenship certificate)

-- Two academic and one professional reference using the HODSPA reference system.
-A guide on how to use the system is available here.
+- One academic and one professional reference using the HODSPA reference system.

 Short-listed applicants will be invited to attend an admissions interview with members of Cairnmillar’s academic faculty.
 This provides applicants with the opportunity to discuss any questions they have about the course of study.
 Further information on interviews can be found on our FAQ page here.